Nau Nihal Singh: Death

 Nau Nihal was cremated on 6 November 1840 at the age of 19.
+Two of his wives, Bhadauran Kaur and Katochan Kaur, reputedly committed sati.
 His mother Maharani Chand Kaur became the Empress of Sikh Empire assuming the title Malika Muqaddasa (immaculate empress).
-She was killed by poisoning her food on 11 June 1842.
+She was battered to death with wooden spikes by her servants on 11 June 1842.

 Succession

 After Nau Nihal's death, a court faction proclaimed his uncle Sher Singh as the rightful heir, while another declared his mother Chand Kaur as the ruler.
 The faction supporting Chand Kaur hoped that Nau Nihal's pregnant wife would give birth to a son.
 However, the widow gave birth to a stillborn baby six months later, and Sher Singh besieged Lahore with a 70,000-strong army.
 Ultimately, Chand Kaur agreed to acknowledge Sher Singh's claim to the throne in return for a generous settlement and safe passage, and Sher Singh was crowned on 18 January 1841.
 A few months later, on 11 June 1842, Chand Kaur's maids killed her by crushing her skull, just like her son had died.
 While being punished by Prime Minister Dhian Singh, they insisted that they had killed Chand Kaur on Sher Singh's orders.

 Nau Nihal Singh had ordered the construction of a bunga (tower) in the complex of Tarn Taran Sahib, one of the Holiest Sikh Shrines in the Majha Region of Punjab Kingdom.